National Day (Brunei)

-National Day (Hari Kebangsaan; Jawi: هاري) is a national holiday in Brunei commemorating the anniversary of Brunei's proclamation of independence.
+National Day (Hari Kebangsaan; Jawi: کبڠساءن هاري) or Independence Day (Hari Kemerdekaan) is the national day of Brunei, commemorating the anniversary of Brunei's proclamation of independence.
 It was made a national holiday by government decree in 1985.
-Although Brunei broke away from the United Kingdom on 1 January 1984, it wasn't until February that Brunei was totally free of British control.
+Although Brunei formally proclaimed independence from the United Kingdom on 1 January 1984, it did not celebrate its national day until 23 February.

 History

 Background

 In 1888, Brunei signed a deal with the British to come under their protection in order to ensure its own political survival.
 As piracy and rebellion threatened the internal order of the kingdom and Sarawak's White Rajahs encroached on the borders, Sultan Hashim Jalilul Alam Aqamaddin petitioned the British government for help to slow the rapid collapse of Brunei's land.
 The British residency was established in 1906, and Brunei remained under their rule for an additional 53 years.
 The Constitution Agreement, which abolished the residence requirement and established internal self-government while leaving Britain in charge of defense and foreign policy, was signed with the United Kingdom in 1959, marking the beginning of the country's journey toward independence.
 The timeframe for independence was established by subsequent treaties with the United Kingdom in 1971 and 1979.